calroc/Thun/docs/Compiling_Joy.rst

 Call-chaining results in code that does too much work.
-For functions that operate on stacks and only rearrange values, what I like to call "Yin Functions", we can do better.
+For functions that operate on stacks and only rearrange values, what I like to call “Yin Functions”, we can do better.

-We can infer the stack effects of these functions (or "expressions" or "programs") automatically, and the stack effects completely define the semantics of the functions, so we can directly write out a two-line Python function for them.
+We can infer the stack effects of these functions (or “expressions” or “programs”) automatically, and the stack effects completely define the semantics of the functions, so we can directly write out a two-line Python function for them.
 This is already implemented in the ``joy.utils.types.compile_()`` function.